sander-hergarten/ai-notes/The_Econometrics_of_Financial_Markets/Sources.md

 **The book is known for its rigorous mathematical approach and is suitable for those with a strong background in mathematics and statistics.**

+1. 1.1  Organization of theBook

+2. 1.2  Useful Background

+    1. 1.2.1  Mathematics Background

+    2. 1.2.2  Probability and Statistics Background

+    3. 1.2.3  Finance Theory Background

+3. 1.3  Notation

+4. 1.4  Prices,Returns.andCompounding

+    1. 1.4.1  Definitions and Conventions

+    2. 1.4.2  The Marginal, Conditional. and Joint Distribution
+        of Returns

+5. 1.5  MarketEfficiency

+    1. 1.5.1  Efficient Markets and the Law of Iterated
+        Expectations

+    2. 1.5.2  Is Market Efficiency Testable?

 ![[The_Econometrics_of_Financial_Markets.pdf]]